chengyuxing/ngx-dev-project/projects/ngx-menubar/README.md

 Simple basic menubar with step-into view display menu items(not tree view display).

-This component without animation while state changed, as you can define in your custom parent element as more freedom.
+This component without size change while state changed, as you can define in your custom parent element as more freedom.

 ## Installation